patloew/RxFit/README.md

 This library wraps the Fit API in [RxJava](https://github.com/ReactiveX/RxJava) Observables and Singles.
 No more managing GoogleApiClients!
 Also, the authorization process for using fitness data is handled by the lib.

-See the [2.x branch](https://github.com/patloew/RxFit/tree/2.x) for a RxJava 2 version of this library.
+**The 1.x version of this library is now deprecated.
+Please upgrade to the RxJava 2 version of this library, available at the [2.x branch](https://github.com/patloew/RxFit/tree/2.x).**

 # Usage